joseph280996/neovim-config/README.md

 I used VSCode prior to this and enjoy the layout of VSCode so you'll see a lot of similarity in the UI that I have here.
 However, I like the keymapping + ease of access of Neovim better and that result in the switch.

+## Prerequisite

+If you're using Java, make sure you have these installed on your machine:
+- junit
+- gson
+- hamcrest

+To use Textidote, make sure you follow their installation instruction.
+For window, you download it into a jars/ folder and rename the jar file to textidot.jar and that should automatically work.
+For Linux, this comes as a package you can get from deb.

 ## Installation

 Some packages have other package dependencies that can't be installed using Mason or Lazy.nvim and need manual installation using your system package manager